mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 2. Users can see current bid amount and its percentage of the maximum bid amount.
 3. "Save" button will be disabled if the form values are invalid.
 4. Once the user save the configuration details, current bid amount, and the percentage will be updated.
 5. Users can set the "Notify Percentage" to let them know once the bid amount reaches to that percentage.
-In this, case user can see the notification message "Warning: 90% of the maximum bid amount is reserved!".
+In this case, user can see the notification message "Warning: 90% of the maximum bid amount is reserved!".
 6. Ones the maximum auto-bid amount reaches, auto-bidding process will be stopped, and a warning notification will be shown.
 7. Users can enable/disable the auto-bidding process with the checkbox "Enable Auto Bid".
 When this is disabled, user cannot enable the "Activate Auto Bid" from the item details page.